tldr-pages/tldr/pages/linux/zenity.md

 # zenity

-> Display dialogs from the command line/shell scripts, and return user-inserted values or 1 if error.
+> Display dialogs from the command line/shell scripts.
+> Return user-inserted values or 1 if error.

 - Display the default question dialog:

-`zenity --quesion`
+`zenity --question`

 - Display an info dialog displaying the text "Hello!":

 `zenity --info --text="{{Hello!}}"`

-- Display a name/password form and output the data separated by ';':
+- Display a name/password form and output the data separated by ";":

 `zenity --forms --add-entry="{{Name}}" --add-password="{{Password}}" --separator="{{;}}"`